-The Bridge supports the continued development of special education students with cognitive disabilites ages 18-21 who remain in the school system.
+The Bridge supports the continued development of students with disabilities ages 18-21 who continue to require Special Education services and remain in the school system.
 This program provides students with the opportunity to obtain further employability and life skills and enables them to function effectively and independently in the adult community.
 Students participate in graduation ceremonies with their class but receive a Certificate of Attendance until their completion of The Bridge program, at which time they will receive their signed diploma.

 Each student's community-based curriculum will be developed based on the use of various transition assessments.
-Related service providers will work with the teacher, paraprofessionals and the Bridge Facilitator to incorporate services into the student's day-to-day programming.
-Periodic related service evaluations of students will occur to assure growth in functional skills, physical/motor developent and pragmatic communication.
+Related service providers will work with the teacher, paraprofessionals and the Bridge administrator to incorporate services into the student's day-to-day programming.
+Periodic related service evaluations of students will occur to assure growth in functional skills, physical/motor development and pragmatic communication.